Abhi18gaud/p_count_reid/README.md

 # 🏪 Retail Analytics Tracking System

-A comprehensive computer vision-based retail analytics system that tracks customer behavior, department visits, and service interactions in real-time.
+A comprehensive computer vision-based retail analytics system that tracks customer behavior, department visits, and service interactions in real-time with advanced employee detection and management.

 ## 📊 Features